 If you're going to chargeback:

 A chargeback is a demand to return a payment through your credit card agency.
-This is usually done in response to fraudulent or unathorized charges or when the item you purchased is not what you bought.
-You can read more about chargebacks here: https://www.dalpay.com/en/support/chargebacks.html
+This is usually done in response to fraudulent or unauthorized charges or when the item you purchased is not what you bought.
+You can read more about chargebacks here: https://chargebacks911.com/chargebacks/

 There are several ramifications involved in charging back a purchase to PandaCraft.
 You can always request a refund if your purchase was unauthorized or accidental by emailing "firstname.lastname@example.org".
 If you charge back, all of the following WILL occur:

-1. Your account will be banned from ALL BuyCraft stores.
-Most servers, especially the more popular ones, use BuyCraft for their store system.
+1. Your account will be banned from ALL Tebex stores.
+Most servers, especially the more popular ones, use Tebex for their store system.
 This means your account will be banned from purchasing anything on any of those servers.

 2. An attempt to re-collect the money will be made via a debt collection agency.
 If no attempt is made to inform me the purchase was unauthorized or accidental before the chargeback, I will assume the purchase was authorized and the chargeback was fraudulent and I will use any legal means I have available to collect the money.